loophp/memoize/README.md

 ## Features

-* Allows you to set a cache provider (PSR-6 compliant only)
+* Allows you to set a cache provider (PSR-16 compliant only),
 * Allows you to set a "TTL" (time to live).

 ## Installation